Covid: UK vaccine booster scheme likely to start in September - Sajid Javid

 Mr Javid added the "most vulnerable" would be offered the third jab first.

-However, it remains unclear whether the booster scheme would be for all adults, or just some, more vulnerable groups.
+However, it remains unclear whether the booster scheme will be for all adults, or just some, more vulnerable groups.

-Interim advice from the JCVI, released last month, suggested more than 30 million of the most vulnerable people - including all adults over 50 - should receive a third dose.
+Interim advice from the JCVI, released last month, suggested more than 30 million of the most vulnerable people - including all over-50s - should receive a third dose.

+Asked about the scheme on Thursday, Mr Javid said: "We are going to have a booster scheme.
+It will start some time in September.

+Earlier in the day, Prof Adam Finn told the BBC that the JCVI, of which he is a member, would be "imminently deciding" that some people "will need a third dose, particularly people who we know are very unlikely to be well protected by those first two doses".

 The announcement comes after it was revealed more than 125,000 16 and 17-year-olds in England have had the vaccine in the two weeks since the NHS was given approval to offer that age group a jab.